In Chittagong, Bangladesh, we arranged for our Land Cruiser to be shipped by

 The help of Mrs. Alice in finding our customs broker and the help of Mr. Dave were both great and we recommend both organizations for a smooth shipping procedure on the receiving end.

-On this page you will find an overview with general blog posts about shipping (rates & terminology/loading of the container/customs clearance, etc) as well as links to our shipping experiences.
+Here’s an overview of all kinds of blog posts about shipping your overland vehicle.
+Think shipping rates & terminology, loading of the container, customs clearance, as well as links to our shipping experiences.